therealdydx/Personal-Website/README.md

 | Upcode Academy       | Campus       | Computing | Computer Science  | - Python Development Bootcamp (CITREP+)                      |
 | Microsoft            | Online       | Computing | Productivity      | - Microsoft Office Specialist: Word 2016<br />- Microsoft Office Specialist: Excel 2016 |
 | CFA Institute        | Online       | Finance   | Corporate Finance | - CFA Investment Foundations Program                         |

-## Future Projects: TBC

-- Looking to build a website for university applicants, but have to finish some courses and schoolwork before I get started during the summer :D
-- Also looking to build some data science models for analyzing dealflow at Protégé Ventures
-- In the near future, interested in building models using MBTI to assess fit
-- In far future, possibly building a grammar and spell checker in Bahasa Indonesian

-### Fun Facts

-- 🔭 I’m currently working on finishing courses from Coursera and edX, and have quite a few that I'm looking to do
--
-- 👯 I’m looking to work on two projects in the near future, a grammar and plagiarism checker for Bahasa Indonesian and a university application database for university applicants to gain insights in the region
-- 🤔 I’m looking for help with building more technical competency and a clearer roadmap of what to learn
-- 💬 Ask me about VCs, start-ups, politics, music, football and entertainment :D
-- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I play the piano
-- 💻 Skills: C, Python, R, SQL, JavaScript, HTML, CSS, Financial Modelling